nikhil-mallik/uiKitDemo/README.md

 9. **Country Selection Screen**: Allows users to choose a country, state, and city from dropdown menus, with search functionality integrated.
 10. **User Image Scroll Screen**: Allows users to add and view images in a scrollable view, with list or grid layout options.
 11. **Full-Screen Image View**: Enables full-screen viewing of images with swipe, double-tap, and pinch-to-zoom gestures.
+12. **Profile Section Screen:** Shows the list of user details that have been added.
+13. **Profile Detail Screen:** Shows the details of the selected user and includes swipe functionality for deleting the user.
+14. **Profile Add Details Screen:** Shows the form where users can enter data and save it locally.
+15. **Profile Edit Details Screen:** Shows the form where users can edit and save data.
+16. **Sticky Header Screen:** Shows the list of product data categorized by category name, with a sticky header and scrollable functionality.
+The first cell uses the `TableViewCell` class.
+17. **Swipe Image TableViewCell:** Shows all product images with swipe gestures.
+18. **Image TableViewCell:** Shows all product images in a vertical scroll within a `CollectionViewCell`.

 ## Navigation